 An older machine may or may not have more service hours left on it than a newer machine.
 Check the hour meter and compare the annual usage to the average annual usage for that type of equipment.
 Keep in mind, however, that even heavy use may not mean the machine is done for, especially if it’s been well maintained.
 Take an excavator, for example.
 “A large excavator is mainly going be stationary — turning, loading, and digging.
 It may show a lot of hours but not a lot of wear on the undercarriage components,” said the used equipment manager.

 Also consider the nature of the operating environment the machine endured, including the work it was doing and the weather conditions it was subjected to.

 Ask if you can test the equipment before purchasing.
 Make sure the equipment starts and stops as expected and that the engine, if there is one, runs smoothly and doesn’t produce any unusual exhaust.
 Put all the controls through their paces.

 When purchasing a piece of used equipment from United Rentals, you may be able to demo it on a jobsite for a brief period.

 In the end, the key to making a smart used equipment purchase is to know what you’re getting.
 Buying well-maintained equipment from a reputable company can help ensure you’re getting good value for your money.

 After your purchase, servicing the equipment per the manufacturer’s recommendations will protect the value of your investment.
-If you’re buying used equipment and don’t have an experienced mechanic who can service it or don’t want to invest in running an in-house service operation, United Rentals offers a customer-owned equipment service plan that includes preventive maintenance, inspections and repairs by expert technicians.
+If you’re buying used equipment and don’t have an experienced mechanic who can service it or don’t want to invest in running an in-house service operation, United Rentals offers a service plan for customer-owned equipment that includes preventive maintenance, inspections and repairs by expert technicians.